 - Not biodegradable or eco-friendly.

 If your baby is having skin troubles, particularly near his or her diaper area, it may be due to sensitive skin.
 If so, changing to a diaper with more natural materials or better absorbency might help.
+If your baby’s rash is not getting better, getting worse or if you notice bleeding or white patches on the skin, contact your pediatrician as this may be a sign that medical intervention is needed.

 Because they fasten securely with snaps, you shouldn’t have to worry too much about your baby’s diaper coming undone or rubbing against their skin either.